thapawan/Medial-Axis-Centerline-Width/README.md

 Other options, installing it by using the package manager in ArcGIS Pro, to add necessary packages to operate this program such as rasterio, geopandas, numpy, pandas, and matplotlib.

 ## Usage Guide
 The easiest and quickest way to use the cross-section extraction visualization tool is to run it from ArcPro Toolboxes, where the functions can be directly loaded without setup.
-The tutorial for using the tool is shared on my YouTube channel (learnsomethingtoday): https://youtu.be/J0KKxBf-vLI
+The tutorial for using the tool is shared on my YouTube channel (learnsomethingtoday): [https://youtu.be/J0KKxBf-vLI](https://youtu.be/POs02W3LgS8)

 ### Example usage
 extract_and_visualize_cross_sections('Data\Shapefiles\Cross sections.shp', 'Data\DEM.tif', n_points=3, csv_output_dir='Samples', png_output_dir='Samples')

 ### Explanation
-The code is an ArcGIS Python Toolbox that is designed to be used within ArcGIS Pro.
-It is a custom geoprocessing tool that performs the following tasks:

-1. Takes input parameters:
-   - Cross Sections Shapefile (a shapefile containing cross-sectional lines)
-   - Digital Elevation Model (DEM) Raster (a raster dataset representing elevation data)
-   - Number of points
-   - CSV Output Directory (a directory for saving CSV files)
-   - PNG Output Directory (a directory for saving PNG images)

-2. Loads the cross-sectional lines from the provided shapefile as a GeoDataFrame using the `geopandas` library.

-3. Iterates through each cross-sectional line in the GeoDataFrame and performs the following operations for each:

-   a.
-Extracts the starting and ending coordinates of the line.

-   b.
-Divide the line into a specified number of points (default: 5) and calculate the latitude and longitude of these points.

-   c.
-Create a Pandas DataFrame containing latitude and longitude data.

-   d.
-Converts the DataFrame to a GeoDataFrame, specifying the coordinate reference system (CRS).

-   e.
-Calculates the horizontal distance (h_distance) for each point from the starting point of the line.

-   f.
-Extract elevation data for each point from the DEM raster using `rasterio`.

-   g.
-Extracts h_distance and elevation columns from the GeoDataFrame and stores them in a Pandas DataFrame.

-   h.
-Saves the extracted data as a CSV file in the specified CSV output directory.

-   i.
-Generates a plot of the cross-sectional profile, with h_distance on the x-axis and elevation on the y-axis, and saves it as a PNG image in the specified PNG output directory.

-4. If any errors occur during the execution of the tool, it reports the error message.

-5. The `postExecute` method is called after the tool has been executed, but in this case, it does not perform any additional actions.
+Here's an explanation of the provided code for extracting river width and centerline from the JRC Global Surface Water dataset using the Zhang-Suen thinning algorithm:

+1. **Loading the Dataset**:
+   - The code loads the JRC Global Surface Water dataset and selects the 'occurrence' band, which indicates the frequency of water presence.

+2. **Creating a Water Mask**:
+   - A binary water mask is created where water occurrence is greater than 50%.
+This mask highlights areas that are predominantly water.

+3. **Zhang-Suen Thinning Algorithm**:
+   - The `Zhang_Suen` function applies the Zhang-Suen thinning algorithm to extract the centerline of the water bodies.
+This algorithm iteratively removes pixels from the edges of the water regions while preserving the connectivity and topology of the centerline.

+4. **Iterations**:
+   - The algorithm runs for a specified number of iterations.
+In each iteration, it performs two main steps:
+     - **First Iteration**: Checks conditions on the neighborhood of each pixel to determine if it should be removed.
+     - **Second Iteration**: Similar checks are performed with slightly different conditions to further refine the centerline.

+This process results in a thinned representation of the water bodies, effectively extracting their centerlines and width.

 ## Acknowledgement
 I acknowledge the
-YouTube video made by the GeoDev Tools channel for the video of the crosssection extractor and the valuable feedback (Dr. Lisa Davis) and advisor (Dr. Amobichukwu Amanambu ), also for other direct and indirect contributions to build and implement this tool.
+YouTube video made by the GeoDev Tools channel for the video of the crosssection extractor and the valuable feedback

-Dong, P., Zhong, R., Xia, J., & Tan, S. (2020).
-A semi-automated method for extracting channels and channel profiles from lidar-derived digital elevation models.
-Geosphere, 16(3), 806-816.

 ## Contact
 Open for collaboration and welcome any valuable feedback or suggestions for improvement.
 If you have any queries about the algorithm, open for discussion and contact: pthapa2@crimson.ua.edu.

 ## Future work
-Currently, it provides CSVs and PNG files further extension is available in the GitHub repository with the folder name of CrossSectionsExtractionVisualizationExtension which tool tries to convert point to line which has shapefile (.shp), raster (.tif) and save it in the ArcGIS Pro content.
+Currently, it provides CSVs and raster (.tif) files and saves it in the ArcGIS Pro content.